 - Priority: Oct 11

 Spring 2025 Application Deadlines

 - Final: Oct 4

-What are the benefits of applying for the priority deadline?
+What are the benefits of applying for the early or priority deadline?

 There are limited spots for each semester cohort of Take Action Lab.
-Priority deadline applicants will receive priority consideration for enrollment and for financial aid.
+Early and Priority deadline applicants will receive priority consideration for enrollment and for financial aid.

 When will I hear back about my application?